ʿĀd: Sources

-The ʿĀd is mentioned in some pre-Islamic Arabic poetry including the work attributed to Ṭarafa and in the Mufaḍḍaliyyāt, and in material recorded by Ibn Hishām; in this material they are understood as "an ancient nation that had perished".
+The banū ʿĀd, or what can be interpreted and translated as referring to them, are mentioned in some Arabic poetry (though none can be confirmed to predate the Qur'an), including the work attributed to Ṭarafa and in the Mufaḍḍaliyyāt, and in material recorded by ibn Hishām; in this material they are understood as "an ancient nation that had perished".

 "And Ad, and Thamud, and the Companions of the Rass, and many generations between those – and to each of them We set forth parables, and each one We utterly razed. [...]"

-The ʿĀd is mentioned twenty-four times in the Quran.
+The banū ʿĀd are mentioned twenty-four times in the Quran.
 According to the Quran, the ʿĀd built monuments and strongholds at every high point and their fate is evident from the remains of their dwellings.
 In Andrew Rippin's summary,the tribe of ʿĀd is frequently mentioned alongside Thamūd and Noah, as in Q 9:70.
 A prosperous group living after the time of Noah (Q 7:69), the ʿĀd built great buildings (Q 26:128) associated with the aḥqāf (Q 46:21), understood as the "sand dunes" and identified by tradition as a place in the south of Arabia ...
 Hūd and other prophets were sent to the people of ʿĀd but they rejected him; they were then destroyed by a violent wind (Q 41:16, 46:24, 51:41, 54:19, 69:6) that lasted for a week and left only their buildings standing.
 The remnant of the tribe who survived, were the followers of Hūd (Q 7:72, 11:58).